nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 <!--Here only countries in Asia have been colored, with the other regions represented by shades of grey.
 The color of each transmission line (lines between circles) represents the origin location, so all of the **colored** lines represent transmissions originating from a country within Asia (in this example).-->
 In questa visualizzazione sono stati colorati solo i Paesi asiatici, mentre le altre regioni sono identificate da sfumature di grigio.
-Il colore di ogni linea di trasmissione (linee tra due cerchi) rappresenta il luogo di origine della trasmissione, quindi tutte le linee **colorate** rappresentano (in questo esempio) trasmissioni da un Paese che si trova in Asia.
+Il colore di ogni linea di trasmissione (linee tra due cerchi) rappresenta il luogo di origine della trasmissione, quindi tutte le linee **colorate** rappresentano (in questo esempio) trasmissioni da un Paese Asiatico.

 <!--#### Transmissions into Asia-->
 #### Trasmissioni verso l'Asia